Code of Ethics and Conduct.

 Bribery is a common form of corruption.
 Bribes (the giving or receiving of anything of value or advantage to try and make someone do something improper or reward them for this) are illegal and the giving or receiving of them a criminal offence.

-Any colleague who solicits, participates in or condones a bribe or other unlawful payment or benefit or attempts to participate in any such activity, will be subject to strict disciplinary action, including dismissal and may be the subject of criminal prosecution (with a maximum prison sentence of ten years and/or an unlimited fine).
+Any colleague who solicits, participates in or condones a bribe or other unlawful payment or benefit or attempts to participate in any such activity, will be subject to strict disciplinary action, including dismissal and may be the subject of criminal prosecution.

 We could be liable even if one of our agents, suppliers or other intermediaries bribes someone without our knowledge for our benefit.
 When choosing agents, suppliers or other intermediaries please carry out pre-contract enquiries to ensure that they do not accept or give any bribes, and require contractual protection and commitments from them as to their compliance with anti-bribery laws.
 If you need any help, please contact James Penny or Jon Williams.